greglook/whidbey/README.md

 type into the REPL isn't directly interpreted.
 Instead, in must be sent to the server and the result communicated back to the client. nREPL accomplishes this using messages with an `:op` key.
-On the server side, a _handler_ and a stack of _middleware_ functions (very much like Ring) processes the messages and send back result messages.
+On the server side, a _handler_ and a stack of _middleware_ functions (very much like [Ring](https://github.com/ring-clojure/ring)) process the messages and send back result messages to the client.

 For example, when you type a form like `(+ 1 2 3)`, REPLy sends the server a message like: